How to Build a Covered Raised Bed

-Over the past few years, we have been building 1-2 covered beds each year.
-We combine a simple raised bed frame design with a small tunnel set up.
+Over the past few years, we have been building 1-2 covered beds a year.
+We combine a simple raised bed frame design with a small tunnel setup.
 The equipment is simple, the cost is reasonable, and the rewards are many.

-The supplies for these 16 foot raised beds with covers cost about $70-80, and it takes about one hour to put together one bed with a few simple tools.
+The materials for constructing these 16-foot raised beds with covers typically cost between $70 and $80.
+It takes about one hour to assemble a bed with simple tools.

 Step 1: Build the Bed